wtsi-npg/bcviz/README.md

 Running tests:
 --------------

-Install dependencies by runnign bower in the top level directory:
+Install dependencies by running bower in the top level directory:

   bower install